BojOnTheBeat/introcall/README.md

 ## Tech Challenges

-- Building a realtime chat room with live video calling and in-app messaging, that works seamlessly on both mobile and desktop
+- Building a realtime chat room with live video calling and in-app messaging
 - Learning the Meteor.js Full Stack Framework, and adapting it to special use cases, like a live video call page
 - Integrating lots of external APIs (Timekit, LinkedIn, Twilio, Stripe, Segment, etc.)
-- learning a developing a "relevancy" algorithm, similar to Google's Adwords and Facebook's feed algo.
+~~- learning a developing a "relevancy" algorithm, similar to Google's Adwords and Facebook's feed algo.~~